thijsp/thijsp.github.io/collections/_projects/portfolio.md

 locale: "en_BE"
 ---

 In my images I try to convey the feeling I had while being there.
-As such I hope to bring yoou there with me.
+As such I hope to bring you there with me.